-We intend to use \$75 million of the net proceeds from the offering of approximately \$88.2 million (\$101.4 million if the underwriters exercise their over-allotment option in full) to repay in full the amount outstanding under our term loan.
-The balance of the net proceeds will be used to repay amounts outstanding under our revolving credit facility.
-As of September 30, 2000, \$75 million was outstanding under our term loan, and \$361 million was outstanding under our revolving credit facility.
-Of that indebtedness, \$415 million was incurred on July 21, 2000, to finance our acquisition of assets from ARCO and to repay principal and interest on then existing credit facilities, other than our Senior Notes.
+We intend to use all of the net proceeds from the offering of approximately \$48.5 million (\$55.8 million if the underwriter exercises its over-allotment option in full) to repay a portion of the amount outstanding under our revolving credit facility.
+As of December 31, 2000, \$446 million was outstanding under our revolving credit facility.
+Of that indebtedness, \$340 million was incurred on July 21, 2000, to finance our acquisition of assets of ARCO Pipe Line Company and to repay principal and interest on then existing credit facilities, other than our Senior Notes.
 The balance of that indebtedness was incurred after that date to fund other acquisitions and for working capital.
-As of September 30, 2000, the weighted average annual interest rate of these two credit facilities was 8.35%
+As of December 31, 2000, the weighted average annual interest rate of this credit facility was 8.23%.